-Our USG segment accounted for approximately 36%, 32% and 28% of our total revenue in 2023, 2022 and 2021, respectively.
+Our USG segment accounted for approximately 36%, 36% and 32% of our total revenue in 2024, 2023 and 2022, respectively.
 This segment has eight facilities in the United States, one in Canada, and ten outside North America.

-Doble is an industry leader in the development, manufacture and delivery of diagnostic testing and data management solutions that enable electric power grid operators to assess the integrity of high-voltage power delivery equipment.
-It combines three core elements for customers - diagnostic test instruments and condition monitoring systems, expert consulting, and testing services.
-The acquisition of Phenix's assets has enhanced Doble's high voltage, high current, high power test systems, components and solutions.
+The segment's operations consist primarily of Doble Engineering Company, Morgan Schaffer and Altanova (collectively, Doble), and NRG.
+Doble is an industry leader in the development, manufacture and delivery of diagnostic testing and data management solutions that enable electric power grid operators to assess the integrity of high-voltage, high-current and high-power delivery equipment.
+It combines three core elements for customers - diagnostic test instruments and condition monitoring systems, expert consulting, and testing services - and provides access to its large reserve of related empirical knowledge.
+Altanova provides a significant international platform for Doble by representing our products and solutions in markets outside North and South America and Canada.
 NRG is a global market leader in the design and manufacture of decision support tools for the renewable energy industry, primarily wind and solar.